Xfennec/nosee/README.md

 The project is still too young to provide binaries.
 Later. (and `go get` is so powerful…)

+As a reminder, you can use the `-u` flag to update the project and its dependencies  if you don't want to use `git` for that.

+	go get -u github.com/Xfennec/nosee

 How do you use it?
 ------------------